 Qualifications.
-In addition to the Qualifications of Membership above, the Chairman must not at the same time be both Chairman and one of the six members.
+In addition to the Qualifications of Membership above, the Chairman must not at the same time be both Chairman and one of the six to eight Members.

 The Chairman shall be nominated at an Annual Meeting by the Committee, and shall serve for a term of two years with eligibility for reappointment by the Committee.
 The appointment of the Chairman shall be automatically approved by the President of the Texas Ornithological Society unless the candidate of the Committee is found by the President of TOS to not be a TOS member in good standing.

 Assure that the current Bylaws are properly applied.

 Vote on bird records (see Voting) and in all elections.

 Direct and assist the Secretary in the carrying out of his duties.

 If the Secretary shall be unable to serve, or unable to attend any meeting, the Chairman shall act as Secretary in all respects.

 Furnish contributors or other interested parties with information regarding Committee comments and reasons for Committee decisions on any specific accepted or rejected record.
 The Chairman, upon receipt of such a request, will appoint a Member to draft a detailed response to the person(s) making the request.